kapetacom/codegen-target-react-ts/templates/kapeta/block-type-frontend/kapeta.md

 This file will be overwritten every time you change the block definition in Kapeta.

-## Structure
+## Folder Structure

 The block is structured as follows:

 * `src/browser`: Contains code that is only executed in the browser.
-* `src/entities`: Contains the entities used by the block.
-  * These are generated files and should not be edited directly
 {{#consumes 'kapeta/resource-type-rest-client'}}
 * `src/mocks`: Contains code that enables you to mock the REST APIs.
 {{/consumes}}
 * `src/server`: Contains code that is only executed on the server.

+You'll find some subfolders called `.generated` under `src/`,  `src/browser/` and `src/server/`.
+These folders contain generated files and should not be edited directly.

+In particular the following folders are generated:
+* `src/.generated/entities`: Contains the entities defined by the block.

 {{#consumes 'kapeta/resource-type-rest-client'}}
 ## REST API